AlexRmlt/ethicbot-rasa/data/nlu.md

 - [One commander](stakeholder:one commander) must make a decision if it is appropriate to shoot the airplane

 ## intent:deny
+- Yes, but I will not tell you his name
 - non
+- no, thank you
 - It would not effect anyone else
 - No more people involved
 - No, not for this option